Programs & Events at Birdcraft

-The Naturalist Training Program provides 40 hours of classroom and field training in four-hour sessions over 10 weeks (see our graduates from 2018).
-Training programs prepare adults of all experience levels to become naturalists in their communities and to contribute to environmental education and conservation efforts through volunteer service.
+The Naturalist Training Program provides classroom and field training over the span of eight weeks.
+This program prepares adults of all experience levels to become naturalists in their communities and to contribute to environmental education and conservation efforts through volunteer service.

 Classes are taught by field experts, including Connecticut Audubon’s Executive Director, Patrick Comins.
 Topics will include plants, birds, mammals, bird banding, marine ecosystems and more.